krikamol/DualIV-NeurIPS2020/README.md

 # Dual Instrumental Variable Regression (DualIV)
 An implementation of DualIV.
-For baseline experiments, please refer to individual folders.
+Please refer to named individual folders for code replicating the experiments in the paper.